Skip to content

 Sending data to the Aggregator

-How does aggregator know that it should treat the event as the same as the last one?
+How does aggregator know it should treat the event the same way it treated the last one?
 Precisely by the value under the _group key.
-If _group values of some two events are the same the events are treated as incarnations of the same event, just with different timestamps.
+If _group values of some two events are the same, the events are treated as incarnations of the same event, just with different timestamps.

 What is more, the event_type attribute of the parser class should be set to 'hifreq'.